ZaidUD/midatlantic-elevationmap/README.md

 - **Python Scripts**: Sample scripts for loading and analyzing the dataset are available at [Insert GitHub link or repository].

-## License

-This dataset is licensed under **Creative Commons CC BY 4.0**, allowing free use with attribution.
-Please cite as:
-[Kevin R.].
-(2025).
-Mid-Atlantic CHM and Digital Elevation Models Dataset.
-University of Delaware.
-[10.5281/zenodo.17253085](10.5281/zenodo.17253085
-).

 ## Generation Process

 ### Methodology